Dementia and memory products

 - Telephone: 0300 999 0004

-This website has a comprehensive range of products and services designed to support independent living, including daily living aids, mobility equipment and disability equipment.
+This website has a comprehensive range of products and services designed to support independent living, including daily living aids, mobility and disability equipment, and car mobility aids.

 - Telephone: 0345 121 8111

 CareCo specialise in mobility scooters, wheelchairs and walking aids, with showrooms around the country to test their products.
 Search for other independent living products on the website.